Search This Blog

 Lieutenant Charles Holmes MC and Bar

-was born at Ballybogan, Lifford, Co.
+Holmes was born at Ballybogan, Lifford, Co.
 Donegal on 28th October 1894 to William Holmes, Farmer and Mary Anne Holmes nee Brooks.
 They had married on 12th January 1889 at the Alt Presbyterian Church, Alt Upper, Castlefinn.

-In 1901 Charles (6) was living in house 1, Ballybogan, Clonleigh South, Co.
+In 1901 Holmes (6) was living in house 1, Ballybogan, Clonleigh South, Co.
 Donegal with his parents and 2 siblings, Robert Brooks (9) and William (2).
 A servant, Patrick Cullen was also living in the property.

 By 1911 the property is described as house 4, Ballybogan, Clonleigh South, Co.
 Donegal.
 2 daughters had been born since 1901, Annie Margaret (7) and Rebecca Mary (5).
 There is 1 servant, Rachel Donnell and 2 farm servants, William Schooner and Michael Deery also present in the property.

-Charles would have joined the Belfast Banking Company around 1912 and is recorded as working in Lurgan and Central branches.
+Holmes would have joined the Belfast Banking Company around 1912 and is recorded as working in Lurgan and Central branches.
 His father signed the Bankers Guarantee giving his address as Ballybogan, Lifford

 Belfast Bank - Bankers Guarantee ledger sheet